 High School Graduation Requirements

-• Pass all MCAS Graduation/Competency Determination Requirements for their specific graduation year as outlined on page 11 of the Program of Studies
+4) All students must pass all MCAS Graduation/Competency Determination Requirements for their specific graduation year

 It is critical for students to monitor their credit levels each semester to ensure participation in extracurricular/cocurricular activities and sports.